Members and decision-making in PBCs

 Why become a member?

 People who wish to have an active role in PBC business should become a member.
-Members have a say in what happens, how their PBC does business and the decisions it makes – particularly at its AGMs.
+Members have a say in what happens, how their PBC does business and the decisions it makes – particularly at its annual general meetings (AGMs).

-Members have important rights.
-Members of PBCs have the right to:
+Members have important rights including the right to:

 Who can become a member?

-A PBC’s rule book explains who can become a member.
-The qualifications of membership are decided by a PBC and often say that a member must:
+A PBC’s constitution or rule book explains who can become a member.
+The rules of membership are decided by a PBC and often say that a member must:

 - be accepted as such by other decedents of that PBC’s Aboriginal or Torres Strait Island owners.

-How to become a member is written in a PBC’s rulebook.
-Often, this process will involve filling in an application, being review and accepted by the PBC’s board and then being entered onto the register of members.
+How to become a member is written in a PBC’s rule book.
+Often, this process will involve filling in an application, being reviewed and accepted by the PBC’s board and then being entered onto the members register.

 The roles and responsibilities of members